omerts/f3b3/README.md

 #### RegisterRouteParams

 `createModels`'s `initActions` is defined as an array of `RegisterRouteParams`.
-On every route change, frx will try to match the registered actions, and dispatch the ones that match the route.
+On every route change, f3b3 will try to match the registered actions, and dispatch the ones that match the route.

 `path`